Saturday, September 2, 2023

 I know that doing something you’re not used to is difficult, and I know that because we’re all human, you’ll slip up.
 That’s okay.
 I tend to talk about myself in third person, and I slip up too.

 Most people will likely see little to no change.
 They’ll not think anything about it Though only just begun, my hair is slowly starting to get different.
-Opinions I express are much different (Ignorance really can be educated out of someone, it seems) than they used to be, though in fairness, my opinions have been changing for many years as I came to understand that some things that conservative Christianity teaches are just plain WRONG.
-Yes, I really said that.
+Opinions I express are much different (Ignorance really can be educated out of someone, it seems) than they used to be, though in fairness, my opinions have been changing for many years.
 My fingernails are a bit different.
 My clothing is a bit different, and will become more so, but with restraint.
 Nothing is over the top, nothing is “in-your-face”.
 It is not my desire at this time to be glaringly obvious, but I’m much more comfortable in my own skin than I have ever been.

 If it is your desire to learn more, I am willing to try to answer questions, and I can help you find resources, should you wish to seek help or information.
 Regardless, I know you will probably need time to digest this, and that’s okay too.
 Some of you are very religious, and have strong beliefs in this area.
 I respect that.
 I’m not asking you to go against what you believe.